tauon1777/Udacity-Navigation-Project/README.md

 - Windows (32-bit): **[click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)**
 - Windows (64-bit): **[click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)**

-Clone this repository using: git clone
+Clone this repository using: git clone https://github.com/tauon1777/Udacity-Navigation-Project.git

-Place the zip file in the GitHub repository, in the p1_navigation/ folder, and unzip (or decompress) the file.
+Place the zip file in the GitHub repository and unzip (or decompress) the file.

+The agent should be ready to train.

 If needed, additional instructions are located at: